 - Guide 1: How to Remove Pitou Trojan and bootkit from Windows.

-- Guide 2: Get rid of Pitou Trojan and bootkit from Mac OS X.
+- Guide 2: Get rid of Pitou Trojan and bootkit on Mac OS X.

-- Guide 3: Remove Pitou Trojan and bootkit from Google Chrome.
+- Guide 3: Remove Pitou Trojan and bootkit in Google Chrome.

 - Guide 4: Erase Pitou Trojan and bootkit from Mozilla Firefox.

 - Guide 5: Uninstall Pitou Trojan and bootkit from Microsoft Edge.